VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ### Phases

 Ventuz is a real-time graphics system designed for speed, performance and perfect balance between CPU and GPU.
-Therefore, it is important that certain operations are only executed in certain phases of the rendering process in order not to disturb the balance!
+Therefore, it is important that certain operations are only executed in certain phases of the rendering process in order to not disturb the balance!
 It is also important that the right thread executes the right code at the right time.
 Therefore it is strongly advised not to use custom threads or `async` tasks if you are not sure whether this is allowed at a given point!

 Three phases are currently usable in Vx:

 **[Validation Phase](#validation-phase)**\
-Here, information about the input properties is processed and results are sent to the output properties and thus to dependent nodes.
+Here information about the input properties are processed and results are sent to the output properties and thus to dependent nodes.
 Events are also received and sent in the validation phase.
 Resources are also generated in the validation phase.

 **[Rendering Phase](#rendering-phase)**\
 In the rendering phase, elements are sent to the renderer, but not rendered directly.
 This may happen several times depending on the view, stereoscopy and other things.
-In this phase, no more write accesses to the elements of the validation can take place.
+In this phase, no further write accesses to the elements of the validation can take place.

 **[Design Phase](#design-phase)**\
 The Design phase is "before" Validation and Rendering.
-Structural changes to the scene or UI elements can be accessed edited here.
-Actions in the Designer are disruptive and can affect the performance of Validation and Rendering in such a way that a constant frame rate is no longer guaranteed.
+Structural changes to the scene or UI elements can be performed here.
+Actions in the Designer are disruptive and can affect the performance of Validation and Rendering in such a way that a constant and optimal frame rate is no longer guaranteed.
 The Ventuz Designer GUI works exclusively in the Design phase.

 ### Validation Phase

 #### General

-Nodes can receive data from other nodes in the validation phase, distribute them and generate other new data.
-For example, results from calculations or new resources (textures, geometries, etc.).
+Nodes can receive data from other nodes in the validation phase, distribute it and generate new data.
+For example: results from calculations or new resources (textures, geometries, etc.).

 A node is only validated - called in the validation phase - if one or more of its input properties have changed.
 More precisely, the sending node determines whether a value has changed by informing its dependent nodes.
-The actual value does not have to have changed.
+The actual value does not necessarily have to have changed.

 Here is an example of a very simple validation.
-A validation function is defined that declares two input properties (`A` and `B`) of type `float` and the output property `Sum` also of type `float`.
+A validation function is defined here that declares two input properties (`A` and `B`) of type `float` and the output property `Sum` again of type `float`.
 Validation functions must start with the prefix `Validate...`.
 If this validation returns a value, then this value must be appended directly to the prefix with its name (here `Sum`).

 ```c#